Friday, 7 July 2023

 The young Dionysos with theatrical mask in hand sits on the

-shoulder of Pappopilenos, his tutor.
-C2nd BC
+shoulder of Pappopilenus, his tutor.
+C2 BC

 Heracles fighting Triton

-From the Western pediment of the Patheon
+From the western pediment of the Patheon

 While Lindsay went in search of birds I found a peaceful spot to read.

-The Zappieon - a grand hall built in the 1880s for the 1st modern Olympic games,
+The Zappeion - a grand hall built in the 1880s for the 1st modern Olympic Games, is now used as a conference centre

 The Theatrou district is rather rundown but quite colourful